Kree: Technology

 The Kree Empire extends across a thousand worlds in the northwestern lobe (Earth reference) of the Greater Magellanic Cloud.
-They are the only race in the galaxy to possess the Omni-Wave Projector technology, a device which can enable communication across hyperspace as well as be used in an offensive capacity as a weapon.
+They are the only race in the galaxy to possess the Omni-Wave Projector technology, a device that can enable communication across hyperspace as well as be used in an offensive capacity as a weapon.
 They also possess cloaking technology, which they call the 'aura of negativity'.

 Kree technology includes advanced warp-drive starships, robotics (such as the Sentries and the Destructoids), bionic and cybernetic (Cy-Mek) technology, advanced genetic engineering, psionic technology (Psyche-Magnitron), advanced energy weaponry (Uni-Beam), cosmic power generation, nuclear/antimatter weapons and even dimensional linking and siphoning devices.
-Across the myriad of realities further advancements of Prime Marvel Universe Kree Tech. has been made in strides.
+Across the myriad of realities, further advancements of Prime Marvel Universe Kree Tech has been made in strides.

 Some Kree inventions have been outlawed, such as the organic-destroying robots Null-Trons, corpse revitalizing Mim Units, and the genetic-enhance Psyche-Magnitron.

 In ultimate comics, they make use of nanomolecular shapeshifting battle armor with advanced genetic tailoring capabilities which can harness thermonuclear to cosmological force as both weaponry and power source.
 The multiversal traveler Marvel Boy makes use of similar metamorphic technology powered by whats called Kirby Engineering, mechanical works powered through belief and mental interfacing along with shifting liquid metal or self-replicating nanotech.

 Fictional history

 Antiquity

-Eons ago, beings of massive power known as Progenitors arrived on Hala, and employed on its population a substance known as Prima Materia, which served to evolve this population from their primitive form.
-The planet would eventually be visited by another race of beings who would also experiment on its population.

 A million years ago, a race called the Skrulls came upon Hala.
 At that time, the Skrulls were a largely peaceful space-faring race, and they set about educating the natives to the point where they could join their trading empire.
 However, Hala was home to two equally intelligent races, the Kree and the Cotati.

 The Skrulls proposed a test which involved taking members of each race to distant planetoids, with supplies for one year, and then returning at the end to judge what each group had created.
-The Skrulls took the Cotati to a barren moon and then brought the Kree to Earth's moon where they created the Blue Area of the Moon.
+The Skrulls took the Cotati to a barren moon and then brought the Kree to Earth's moon, where they created the Blue Area of the Moon.
 While the Cotati created a beautiful garden, the Kree constructed the magnificent Blue City.

 The Skrulls returned to judge the accomplishments of the groups and return them all to Hala.
 Once back on their homeworld, the Kree leader Morag learned that the Skrulls had been impressed by the city, but the other Skrulls were more impressed by the Cotati's success.
 Enraged, the Kree wiped out the Cotati and then, when the Skrull protested, killed them as well and seized the Skrulls' starship.
 They then set about deciphering the technology of the starship.